zogzog/cubicweb/doc/book/en/admin/config.rst

 To do so, you need to :

+* be sure to have installed it (see :ref:`InstallDependencies`)

 * launch the pyro name server with `pyro-nsd start` before starting cubicweb

 * under debian, edit the file :file:`/etc/default/pyro-nsd` so that the name server pyro will be launched automatically when the machine fire up

+Note that you can use the pyro server without a running pyro nameserver.
+Refer to `pyro-ns-host` server configuration option for details.